jte0419/Rocket_Nozzle_Design/README.md

+# READ THIS!

+NOTE: THIS CODE DOES NOT WORK FOR SPECIFIC HEAT RATIOS OTHER THAN 1.4 AT THE MOMENT.
+The problem is in the Mach number solution in the PM_EQUATION function.
+I have hard-coded g = 1.4 by accident.
+This can be easily changed.
+I'm currently updating the file to fix that mistake and increase flexibility for the user inputs.
+Stay tuned.

 # Rocket_Nozzle_Design

 This respository contains code to design a rocket nozzle using the method of characteristics.
 I will be making a GUI for this in the near future.
 For now, the user can change values in the *INPUTS* section in the main file.